Is Intelligence Inherited? A Genetic Explanation

 So how do you measure general intelligence?
-It isn't easy when there are so many ways to be "smart".
-There are certainly rocket scientists who can't spell to save their lives or artistic virtuosos who can't balance a checkbook.
+It isn't easy when there are so many ways to be 'smart'.
+There are certainly rocket scientists who can't spell to save their lives and artistic virtuosos who can't balance a checkbook.

 Most genetic research relies on the Intelligence Quotient (IQ test) to create a baseline for human intelligence studies.
 Researchers use IQ scores to compare intelligence differences and to ascertain whether and to what extent heritability plays a role.

 Is There an Intelligence Gene?

 The short answer is no, there is not a specific gene that determines overall cognitive function.
 Intelligence is a complex trait, which means that there are multiple alleles and a number of genes working together to determine a person's IQ score.

 The genetics of intelligence only tell part of a person's story too.
 Although genetic variants do play a large role in whether a person has a high IQ, genetic studies show that general cognitive ability is also influenced by socioeconomic status and whether a person has been given the chance to achieve their potential.